 - Insider threat

-Poor identity management can leave gaping gaps in enterprise cyber security when IT professionals fail to remove user access when a job function changes or an employee leaves the organisation.
+Poor identity management can leave gaping gaps in enterprise cloud security when IT professionals fail to remove user access when a job function changes or an employee leaves the organisation.

 Insider threat can take many forms: a former employee, system administrator, contractor, or business partner.
 Often dependent on the industry, the criminal’s agenda can range from IP theft (common in manufacturing) to revenge.